mttcmrn/tha-lab_linux-command-basics/lab2.md

-#### NAVIGATING TO THE THA LAB INSTRUCTIONS FOLDER

-All THA labs contain a local copy of the lab instructions.
-These instructions are downloaded when you run the git clone command during the lab setup.

-Begin at a new terminal window.
+#### WORKING WITH DIRECTORIES

+Continue from exercise 1.

-1. Use the LS command to list the subfolders at your current location.
+1. Use the PWD command to conform your location is currectly /THA/linux-command-basics/assets.
+If this is not your current location use the CD command to navigate to it.
-2. Using the commands shown in the module video, naviagte to the assets folder at /THA/linux-command-basics/assets.
+2. Using the command demonstrated in the module video, create a directory called DEMO (all caps).
 The correct commands are shown following the lab exercises and in lab-solutions.md
+3. Navigate inside of the new DEMO directory.
+4. Using the commands demonstarted in the module video, return to the previous directory and delete the DEMO directory.
+The correct commands are shown following the lab exercises and in lab-solutions.md
+5. Using the commands demonstarted in the module video, clear the terminal window as well as the command history.
+The correct commands are shown following the lab exercises and in lab-solutions.md
+6.
 This concludes the lab exercise, continue to exercise 2